romeonicholas/clean-code-battle-of-the-bands/code_smells.md

 2. Simplifying Conditional Expressions: status() used nested if/else logic even though it didn't require it, so flattening those if/elses makes it a little clearer

 3. Simplifying Conditional Expressions (Consolidate Duplicate Conditional Fragments): close() had two almost identical branches that could be combined into a single guard clause

+4. Simplifying Conditional Expressions (Consolidate Duplicate Conditional Fragments): getvotes() was probably fine but I think it's easier to read as three branches (and, or, both) since the logic for returning only upvotes or downvotes is very simple